-October 27-28th, 2016: George Borjas, Robert W. Scrivner Professor of Economics and Social Policy, Harvard University.
+October 27-28th, 2016: Dr. George Borjas, Robert W. Scrivner Professor of Economics and Social Policy, Harvard Kennedy School.

 November 14-15, 2013: Dr. John List, Homer J. Livingston Professor of Economics, Chair, Dept of Economics, University of Chicago

 - Public Lecture - Umberger 105, 7:00pm Thursday, November 14.
 "The Why Axis: Hidden Motives and the Undiscovered Economics of Everyday Life"

 - Department Lecture - Leadership Building 127, 9:00am, Friday, November 15.
 "Using Field Experiments to Understand the Economics of Crime"

 March 12-13, 2013: Dr. Christina Romer, Class of 1957 - Garff B. Wilson Professor of Economics, University of California, Berkeley